ben-mal/PowerShell-Docs.de-de/reference/docs-conceptual/developer/format/autosize-element-for-widecontrol-format.md

 ## <a name="attributes-and-elements"></a>Attribute und Elemente

-In den folgenden Abschnitten werden Attribute, untergeordnete Elemente und das übergeordnete Element des `AutoSize`-Elements beschrieben.
+In den folgenden Abschnitten werden Attribute, untergeordnete Elemente und das übergeordnete Element des- `AutoSize` Elements beschrieben.

-### <a name="attributes"></a>Attributes
+### <a name="attributes"></a>Attribute

-Keine.
+Keine

 ### <a name="child-elements"></a>Untergeordnete Elemente